dendisuhubdy/Deep-Learning-with-Caffe/Caffe Installation Instructions.md

     sudo pip install protobuf

+Installing Pydot will be beneficial to view our net by saving it off in an image file.

+    sudo apt-get install python-pydot

 Now that all the dependencies are installed, we will go ahead and download the Caffe installation files.
 Go ahead and run:

     git clone https://github.com/BVLC/caffe